yugedata/Options_Data_Science/README.md

 a) create a developer account on this link. https://developer.tdameritrade.com/apis.
 * Create/register an App

 b) pip install td-ameritrade-python-api

 c) run token_refresh.py to produce the td_state.json credentials file.
    YouTube video to help: skip to minute 22!! https://www.youtube.com/watch?v=8N1IxYXs4e8&t=1138s&ab_channel=SigmaCoding

-d) Before mining, SQLite files must be made locally.
-In your working directory make a 'Data' folder Open make_files.py in your working directory and run it to produce a sqlite file for each trading day of 2021.
-Add or remove different columns in the columns_wanted array in create_files.py In mine.py lookup up columns_unwanted, those are the options i didnt use but you can add.
+d) In your working directory make a 'Data' folder
+    * You can create SQLite files 2 ways:
+        1) If you want to mine data each trading day this year Run make_files.py in your working directory
+          * Add or remove different columns in the columns_wanted array in create_files.py
+          * Other options are in mine.py unwanted_columns array
+        2) If you don't want to spawn all those files first, mine.py will create its own SQLite file for that day but...
+           The tables created in mine.py will have the columns specified in the columns_wanted array.
+           * If you want to remove a column, cut it out of columns_wanted and paste it in columns_unwanted.
+           * If you want to add a column, cut it out of columns_unwated and paste it in columns_wanted.
+           * All possible columns must be accounted for in both arrays.

 * In the stocks array, edit this list to collect options for any stock you want